Satakunnan-ammattikorkeakoulu/jobeinabox/README.md

 ##### Updating jobeinabox

 To update jobeinabox, just run the deploy script using ```./deploy``` which will update the local github repository, pull latest changes, remove all docker instances and redeploy the jobe docker server.
+You might also need to run ```chmod +x deploy``` before you run this command.

 #### Viewing Docker image status